baidu/dperf/docs/configuration.md

 Support TCP/UDP protocol, no need for network card to support FDIR.
 If flood is enabled, the dperf client only sends the first packet of the connection; for the TCP protocol, dperf sends a SYN packet.

-## keepalive_request_interval
-- syntax: keepalive_request_interval Time
-- default: keepalive_request_interval 1s
-- required: no
-- mode: client, server

-Set the interval between two requests in the a connection.
-It only takes effect after setting 'cc'.
-If no request is received within this time, the server closes the connection.

-Example:
-- keepalive_request_interval 1ms
-- keepalive_request_interval 1s
-- keepalive_request_interval 60s

-## keepalive_request_num Number(0-32767)
-- syntax: keepalive_request_num Number
-- default: 0
-- required: no
-- mode: client

-How many requests are sent in the a connection before closing the connection.
-It only takes effect after setting 'cc'.
-0 means unlimited.

 ## launch_num
 - syntax: launch_num Number